-Credential harvesting malware is designed to harvest a user’s credentials when they are logging onto a website.
-This is done completely covertly with the victim being unaware their credentials are being stolen.
+- Credential harvesting malware—this is malware designed to harvest a user’s credentials when they are logging onto a website.
+This is done completely covertly so the victim is unaware their credentials are being stolen.
 The malware that facilitates this harvesting is usually delivered to a victim’s computer or device via an email with a malicious attachment.

 The principal threat to Australia from cybercrime is from offshore.
-Cybercriminals who are impacting Australian victims collaborate together even though they may live in different countries or even continents.
+Cybercriminals who are impacting Australian victims work together even though they may live in different countries or even different continents.
 This makes cybercrime activities inherently fluid and flexible.

-- Office of the Children’s eSafety Commissioner – for online safety education resources and information for young people, parents and teachers.
+- Office of the eSafety Commissioner—for online safety education resources and information for young people, parents and teachers

 - Australian Cyber Security Centre—is the hub for private and public sector collaboration and information sharing to combat cyber security threats